duraki/devist/README.md

 ```

 ### Manual Installation
-In case the `devist` installation failed, please follow this to install manually.
+In case the `devist` installation script failed, please follow this to install manually.

 ```
 # Replace .bashrc with your current shell dotfile